taikedz/DepPak/README.md

 ```

 * This will store a tarball at `~/.local/var/tarsync/tarballs/abcd1234/file.tgz`
-* TarSync will unpack the tarball, and move the contents of `src/` into `./src/feature`
+* TarSync will unpack the tarball, and move the contents of `appcode/` into `./src/feature`
+    * If the key `src` is not supplied, the root of the tarball will be copied
 * "dest" is a local destination - it cannot have root `/...` or ascending `../` portions to its specification
     * "dest" must be an empty directory, and can be created if it does not exist
+    * "dest" resolves against the `--unpack-to` destination, which defaults to `./`
 * "src" is optional - if source dir is not specified, it is resolved to the base of the extracted tarball itself

 This syncs all the specified tarballs, validates the hash, and unpacks it to a location.

 Hash can be specified as `"-"` to cause the downloaded item's hash to be printed to console.
 Unpack will not proceed in this case.
 Re-run with the hash populated to the file to proceed.

+See [command examples](command_examples.md) for additional information

 ## Applications